apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 When accuracy becomes a problem, people turn to atomic clocks.
 Atomic clocks are based on the quantum mechanical properties of the caesium atom.
 These high-precision clocks are way more expensive and therefore, not as widespread as quartz clocks.
+To give an idea of the difference in precision, the typical quartz clock drifts about 1 second every 100 years, while an atomic clock drifts the same amount of time in 100 million years.
-Using them, we are able to count [atomic seconds](https://www.britannica.com/technology/atomic-second), which are the accepted time unit by the [IS](https://en.wikipedia.org/wiki/International_System_of_Units).
+Using such a clock, we are able to count [atomic seconds](https://www.britannica.com/technology/atomic-second), which are the accepted time unit by the [IS](https://en.wikipedia.org/wiki/International_System_of_Units).
 An atomic second is a universal constant, just like the speed of light.
 Try to measure it anywhere in the universe, and you would get the same result.
 If we were to explain our time-measuring equipment to an